 Overview

 Several features within Practifi require System Administrators to specify criteria, such as when creating rules in the Rulebook or validation rules for Active Form Fields.
 The Rule Builder is a tool that assists in creating complex criteria logic by breaking it down into a series of conditions, each made up of individual settings.
-This article outlines information about the Rule Builder, including establishing rule logic and creating a condition.
+Rather than writing code or navigating Salesforce's native formula editor, administrators can use the Rule Builder's structured interface to define precise logic that controls how Practifi behaves for their firm.

 Understanding the Rule Builder